RobertBerger/vagrant-phusion-baseimage/README.md

 Check that we have vagrant and virtualbox on the system path, if not, fix it now!

-*) install Cygwin: http://www.cygwin.com/install.html and make sure you choose git:
+*) install Cygwin: http://www.cygwin.com/install.html and make sure you choose:

        Git packages from the “Devel” category: